 How to find the right employees

-By mid 2020, millennials are expected to make up 40 percent of all new-vehicle buyers.
-Millennials also now form the majority of the workforce and currently account for 60 percent of new dealership hires, making it critical to maintain a focus on retaining this demographic to keep dealership floors stocked with quality salespeople.
-Millennials, however, dislike the conventional dealership commission-based compensation and instead prefer salaried positions with more steady income and advancement opportunities.
-This makes it difficult for many dealerships to retain their new hires, requiring those in hiring positions to reevaluate the interview process and hiring strategies altogether.
+By mid 2020, millennials were expected to make up 40 percent of all new-vehicle buyers.
+This generation forms the majority of the workforce, and currently accounts for 60 percent of new dealership hires.
+It is critical to maintain a focus on retaining this demographic to keep dealership floors stocked with quality salespeople.
+However, millennials prefer salaried positions with more steady income and advancement opportunities, instead of competitive wages based on vehicle sales .
+This can prove it difficult for many dealerships to retain their new hires.

-According to ESI Trends, common mistakes dealerships should avoid during the hiring process include:
+Common mistakes dealerships should avoid during the hiring process, according to ESI Trends:

 - Overselling the position’s earning potential

-Some additional best practices dealerships should consider to boost retention include:
+Best practices dealerships should consider to boost retention:

-- Keeping job descriptions updated with the most relevant, accurate information
+- Keeping job descriptions updated with relevant, accurate information

 - Implementing a business development center to funnel sales leads to salespeople